asraarwani/DataStructuresAndAlgorithms/README.md

             23. Print path from root to any node in BST
             24. Check if two BSTs are Identical
             25. BST contains dead-end check
+            26. Pair equal to a given sum in BST

   2. Algorithm techniques
      1. Divide and Conquer